 When Poo started organizing domestic workers in 2000, many thought she was taking on an impossible task.
 Domestic workers were too dispersed, spread out over too many homes.
 Even Poo had described the world of domestic work as the “Wild West.”

 Poo grew up in a family that taught her the value of social justice.
 Her parents, a scientist and a doctor, immigrated to the United States from Taiwan, where her father was a pro-democracy activist.
-After growing up in California and Connecticut, Ai-Jen Poo's career as an activist began when she was majoring in Women's Studies at Columbia University.
-She joined one hundred fellow students in an occupation of the university library to demand that Columbia develop a new curriculum to reflect the rich diversity of the student body.
+After growing up in California and Connecticut, Ai-jen Poo’s career as an activist began when she was majoring in women’s studies at Columbia University.
+She joined one hundred fellow students in an occupation of the university library demanding that Columbia develop a new curriculum reflecting the rich diversity of the student body.
 As a result of the protest, Columbia established a Center for the Study of Ethnicity and Race.

 September 2013 was a significant month for the NDWA.
 On September 17, the United States Department of Labor announced that they were “extending the Fair Labor Standards Act’s minimum wage and overtime protections to most of the nation’s workers who provide essential home care assistance to elderly people and people with illnesses, injuries or disabilities.”
 On September 27, California governor Jerry Brown signed the California Domestic Workers Bill of Rights.
 In addition to these victories, the movement keeps spreading; several other states plan to vote on similar laws in the future.

-Thanks to Ai-Jen Poo and her activism of love, states are increasing protections for domestic workers.
-Ai-Jen Poo inspires domestic workers and their allies to stand up for fair treatment and better working conditions.
+Thanks to Ai-jen Poo and her activism of love, the domestic worker movement is growing across the country, inspiring domestic workers and their allies to stand up for fair treatment and better working conditions.